Brand24: Features of the flagship tool

 Brand24 is a comprehensive keyword monitoring tool for various online communication channels: social media, news sites, blogs, videos, forums, podcasts, review sites, and other online sources.

-The Brand24 tool specializes in assessing the sentiment of content about a given brand, product, and topic.
+The tool specializes in assessing the sentiment of content about a given brand, product, and topic.
 It leverages machine learning algorithms and NLP techniques to analyze text data.
 Used in brand image research, it helps assess and manage a brand's online reputation by collecting and structuring user-generated information.
 It allows you to track key industry trends, issues impacting customers and consumers, and examine customer expectations of a given company.

 By monitoring sudden increases in reach or mentions, it allows marketers to identify influential social media users who have the power to shape consumer opinions by discussing a brand, company, or specific topic.
 It helps prevent crises by providing notifications about negative content.
 It can also be used as a basis for sentiment analysis in the context of politics, including the perception of election campaigns among specific groups.

-Brand24 measures the effectiveness of marketing campaigns based on over twenty indicators, including the Share of Voice (based on the number of brand mentions), brand Presence Score (popularity of a topic at a given moment), sentiment analysis (emotional character of mentions of a given topic) – as well as by analyzing emotions, the participation of a given topic in the discussion, and analyzing the use of emoticons.
+Brand24 measures the effectiveness of marketing campaigns based on over twenty indicators, including the Share of voice (based on the number of brand mentions), brand Presence Score (popularity of a topic at a given moment), sentiment analysis (emotional character of mentions of a given topic) – as well as by analyzing emotions, the participation of a given topic in the discussion, and analyzing the use of emoticons.

 How the system works

 Brand24 tools, available globally in a SaaS model, execute monitoring and report generation based on the analysis of public mentions.
 They notify users of new results and archive monitoring data.

 Data collection is performed using web crawlers, official social media APIs, and specialized intermediaries that gather public mentions (including APIs from other search engines).
 As a result, the system creates and presents snippets of monitored content.
 The tool updates the list of mentions at various frequencies: twice a day, every hour, every 30 minutes – or in real time, when the system immediately notifies users when a given piece of information is published, via the web and mobile apps.

-Brand24 is developing two proprietary AI engines, teaching algorithms to accurately analyze sentiment and properly interpret the language and emotions of publications, in order to be able to offer not only tools for collecting data, but also for drawing conclusions and recommending specific customer actions.
+In April 2023, Brand24 was developing two proprietary AI engines, teaching algorithms to accurately analyze sentiment and properly interpret the language and emotions of publications, to be able to offer not only tools for collecting data, but also for drawing conclusions and recommending specific customer actions.